ahinoam400/ftp-mcp-server/SPECIFICATION.md

-# Project Specification: My Python MCP Server
+# Project Specification: Python MCP Server

 ## 1. Overview

-This document outlines the specification for the My Python MCP Server project.
+This document outlines the specification for the Python MCP Server project.
 The project consists of two main components: a standalone FTP server and an MCP (Multi-purpose Cooperative Protocol) server.
 The MCP server provides a set of tools to interact with the FTP server, allowing for file management operations through a natural language interface.

 ## 2. System Architecture